d-carrigg/BinWips/ReadMe.md

 2. Second, you should be aware of any security risks for the .NET Framework version you target
 3. BinWips encodes scripts as Base64 strings (and the default class template decodes those strings into plain text before adding them to the runspace) and I believe this helps prevent against sanitization issues, but I haven’t fully tested this.
 I think this is primarily only a concern if you have a script which creates an `.exe` based on user generated content but I felt it worth sharing.
 4. I do not yet recommend using BinWips for production and/or critical environments because of the reasons listed above.

-I plan to fix all of the above limitations as much as possible.

 ## Inspiration and References